kellygemmill/Dictionary/README.md

 This class implements the ParserService interface and queries the Kuromoji tokenizer to parse any input phrase into individual words.
 This is also annotated with the @Service("kuromoji") annotation so that Spring Boot will pull in this particular ParserService.

 ### LookupService:
-This class will be used to perform lookups in the dictionary.
-Currently, the LookupService has an instance of ParserService as a property in order to parse lookups before querying the dictionary database.
+This class performs lookups in the dictionary.
+The LookupService has an instance of ParserService as a property in order to parse lookups before querying the dictionary database.
 The KuromojiParser is injected into this class via the @Qualifier("kuromoji") annotation.

+### DictionaryService:
+This class interacts with the dictionary repository for performing CRUD operations with the dictionaries themselves.

 ## API:

 ### DictionaryController:
+This class contains the API to call the DictionaryService.

+### EntryController:
-This class contains the API to call the LookupService.
-Currently the API only has a get mapping to parse an input, located at /api/parse/{query}.
+This class contains the API to call the EntryService and handles lookups in the dictionary.